 Joy is a passionate supporter of the production, promotion and exhibition of Canadian art and artists.

 Having previously worked as a broadcast and festival programmer at WTN (Women’s Television Network), CBC and the Gimli Film Festival; program manager at NSI and On Screen Manitoba and, most recently, as executive director at Freeze Frame Media Arts Centre for Young People, Joy’s specialty lies in showcasing and promoting a diverse range of media projects and the artists who create them.

 Joy is also an active volunteer with leadership roles in several Winnipeg non-profit organizations.

 Having previously served as president of the Balmoral Hall Parent Association and co-chair of the Yes, She Can!
 Dinner honouring The Right Honourable Michaëlle Jean, she is currently board chair at Balmoral Hall School.

 Her passion and commitment to supporting artists and emerging talent extends into her volunteer work as a member of the Rainbow Stage board of directors and their awards and scholarships committee as well as the Winnipeg Foundation’s strategic initiatives committee.

 What are the exact dates of the course?

-Teams that successfully move on to phase two will attend a second (up to) week-long training session in April/May 2016.
+A second (up to) week-long training session will be held in April/May 2017.
 Exact dates and locations will be determined once the final teams are chosen.
-The Toronto International Film Festival takes place in September 2016.

 What rights does NSI have on the project?